slavivanov/serverless-screenshot/README.md

 This service is currently used only for resizing/listing the images.
 The actual scraping of the site screenshot is done in another lambda (using chrome).
 Thus, all POST calls to the endpoint below won't work.

+## Deployment
+1. Run `npm run deploy`.
+This creates S3 bucket and cloudfront distribution.
+2. Create a CNAME record for screenshots.encharge.io to the cloudfront distribution.
+3. Add the cloudflare origin certificate to the cloudfront distrubution using AWS certificate manager.
+4. Profit

+# ORIGINAL README FOLLOWS

 # serverless-screenshot

 Serverless Screenshot Service